-Frameworks, as the literal meaning suggests, are the design or foundations upon which the websites are built and which display the content.
+Frameworks, as the literal meaning suggests, are the design or foundations upon which the websites are developed and which display the content.
 This means that a good framework is extremely important for optimal site performance.
-In addition to that, the themes and designs that you choose impact the loading time as well.
+In addition to that, the themes and designs that you choose impact on the loading time as well.
 If we are seeing in this context, we must also consider the fact that a flashy theme with tons of multimedia will increase the loading time of the website.
 Avoid special effects used just for their own sake.

 4. Use a CDN